11 Academics

 Requirements

 The student must submit a complete, near-to-final draft of the thesis, which has been reviewed and approved by the committee chair, to all members of his or her committee at least four weeks prior to the Final Examination.
 After reading the draft and the supervisory committee agrees that you are ready for the Final Examination, please request the final exam via the MS Request for a Final Exam Form.
 Completion of this form verifies that your committee has read an entire near-to-final draft of your thesis and concurs that you are ready to sit for your final examination.
-The final draft of the thesis takes place after the final examination, incorporating changes suggested by the committee.
+The final version of the thesis is completed after the final examination, incorporating changes requested by the committee.

-The M.S. by-pass procedure is one of the most frequently asked about processes at SAFS and can be confusing.
+The M.S. bypass procedure is one of the most frequently asked about processes at SAFS and can be confusing.
 Below are the requirements from the SAFS grad guide.
-After you have met all of the requirements and assembled the necessary documents, you will need to submit the information via this form:
+After you have met all of the requirements and assembled the necessary documents, you will need to submit the information via the M.S.
+Bypass Application Form.
+Please ask Mark or Sam Scherer for help or guidance, if you need it.

-• A statement from the student that describes their current M.S. research and illustrates the scientific direction and rationale they will take in expanding it to merit Doctoral status.
-The statement should also include a plan for coursework that supports their Doctoral degree, while also satisfying program requirements, as well as a funding plan.
+2. A statement from the student that describes their current M.S. research and illustrates the scientific direction and rationale they will take in expanding it to merit Doctoral status.
+The statement should also include a plan for coursework that supports their Doctoral degree and satisfies program requirements, as well as a funding plan.

 • that the student’s research has progressed to the point of demonstrating competence at the Master’s level